ibz/remotebitcoinjobs.com/_posts/2020-05-13-f2pool-frontend-developer.md

 Why are we awesome you ask?
 ---

 We are a truly global team!
 We are digital nomads coming from more than 12 different countries, working from wherever we want.
-We have a collective mission, to provide meaningful services and bring a unique value to users within the crypto space.
+We have a collective mission, to provide meaningful services and bring a unique value to users within the Bitcoin space.

 * [Apply for this job!](https://jobs.lever.co/fish/8d283b27-2ef9-4ed8-a8b4-81fa1d291634/apply)